codeoverflow-org/nodecg-io-docs/docs/getting_started/install.md

 For starters, we recommend using the latest non-development version.

-nodecg-io will always be installed into a `nodecg-io/` directory inside your nodecg installation so that your bundles and all bundles from nodecg-io are separated.
-The CLI will add this path to the loaded bundles in your nodecg configuration automatically, you don't need to worry about it.
+nodecg-io will always be installed into a `nodecg-io/` directory inside your NodeCG installation so that your bundles and all bundles from nodecg-io are separated.
+The CLI will add this path to the loaded bundles in your NodeCG configuration automatically, you don't need to worry about it.

 If you want to every change your nodecg-io installation to add/remove a service or change the version, you can always re-run `nodecg-io install`.
 If a nodecg-io installation is found, its options will be preselected in the prompt.
 Re-running `nodecg-io install` will also update all packages to the latest patch version, if you have a production installation, and pull the repository and rebuild, if you have a development installation.

-## Start nodecg
+## Start NodeCG

-When starting nodecg you should see that all nodecg-io related bundles should be loaded and that you can now access nodecg-io in your nodecg dashboard.
+When starting NodeCG you should see that all nodecg-io related bundles should be loaded and that you can now access nodecg-io in your NodeCG dashboard.

+There are many example bundles premade for most services, so you may take a look at the [“Try an included sample”](../getting_started/try_example_bundle.md)-Guide.
-Now you can either install an already existing bundle that uses nodecg-io, [create a new bundle](./create_new_bundle.md) or [integrate an existing bundle](./existing_bundle.md).
+Or you could directly take a deep dive into our framework and either [create a new bundle](./create_new_bundle.md) or [integrate an existing bundle](./existing_bundle.md).
+There are other bundles using nodecg-io, witch you could try, so may take a look around GitHub or GitLab.

 ## Uninstall nodecg-io